mksunny1/eventiveness/readme.md

 ## Sophistry
-CSS is a crucial element of nearly every frontend on the web.
-It makes pages beautiful and improves UX for visual users.
+CSS is a crucial element of most pages on the web.
+It makes the pages beautiful and improves the UX for visual users.
 CSS is easy to include globally in any page.
 However, when localising styles with Shadow DOM (which is the officially supported method), one currently has to make the decision between writing duplicitive declarative styles vs writing JavaScript boilerplate to manage styles efficiently.
 Sophistry will help with efficiently scoping declaratively written styles to specific elements.
 The library provides an API which simplifies the code needed for such scoping.
-It will internally create open shadow roots where necessary and  maintains a cache to avoid reloading or re-processing the same styles (unless we request these).
+It will internally create open shadow roots where necessary.  it maintains a cache to avoid reloading or re-processing the same styles (unless we request these).
 Sophistry can also draw styles from anywhere.

 ```js
 import { Sophistry } from 'eventiveness/sophistry'